nicholschm/Microservice/README.md

 # RECEIVING DATA
 STEP 1) If the HTTP request was succesful, the microservice will return a JSON object, stored in the manner in which it was called by the client.
+        In this example, the JSON object is returned as 'data'.

         Example:

                 const response = await fetch(`http://localhost:8221/activity?type=${type}&participants=${participants}&price=${price}&accessibility=${accessibility}`);

                 const data = await response.json();

                 return data;